jeffThompson/CreativeProgramming1/Week11_FinalProject/README.md

 ***

 ## FOR DECEMBER 13, 9–11am (Morton 201)
-For our final critique, your project should be completed and documentation turned in to Canvas.
-The critique is only two hours, so we'll go through rather quickly: have your work up and running on your computer and think ahead of time how best to show it.
+For our final critique, your project should be completed but no need to turn anything in online yet.
+The critique is only two hours, so we'll go through rather quickly: have your work up and running on your computer and think ahead of time how best to show it. *Be sure you submit your documentation by Wednesday!*

 **Note!** We won't meet at 8am (gross) and we'll be in our usual classroom, not what's listed online.